alessandrosebastianelli/SentinelDataDownloaderTool/README.md

 ## Menu bar:

 - **ToDo - File**: gives access to the program files, such as the csv sheet with the points generated
-- **Settings**: allows you to change the tool settings, in particular for the automatic section
+- **ToDo - Settings**: allows you to change the tool settings, in particular for the automatic section
-- **Authentication**: allows authentication for google earth engine operation
+- **ToDo - Authentication**: allows authentication for google earth engine operation
 - **Preview**: If pressed it will activate the view of the dataset, press next to iterate through the dataset:

 ![](readme_imgs/DatasetPreview.png)